 Illuminator – is the light source for the device, usually at the bottom of it – usually a low voltage halogen bulb.

 Condensor – used to collect the light from the illuminator and focus it onto the specimen

-Condensor focus knob– use to adjust the condenser position ( up or down) in relation to the lighting focus on the specimen.
+Condensor focus knob– used to adjust the condenser position ( up or down) about the lighting concentrate on the sample.

 Iris diaphragm – used to control the amount of light reaching the specimen.
 It is located above the condenser and below the stage.

 Aperture– the hole in the stage through which the base light reaches the stage.

 Microscope Camera – these digital cameras are good definition USB imaging systems that can connect to your computer and transmit live images and video to it.
 Accompanying software is also included.